Content:

 The text in the popup can be copied.

-Select one or more rows.
+Select one or more rows from the query table.
 The sequences of the selected hit(s) are written out and a multiple alignment is created

 |